chowbea-axios

 api.config.toml

-Then set the variable before running:
+Set the variables before running:

-export API_TOKEN="your-secret-token"
+export SWAGGER_USER="ci-bot"

 chowbea-axios fetch